razorpay/payment-button-wordpress-plugin/readme.txt

 - **Pre-made templates**: Add Donate Now, Buy Now, Support Now and more customizable buttons with pre-made templates to your website
 - **Checkout experience**: Build a seamless checkout experience for your customers with no redirections
 - **All-in-one plugin**: Let your customers pay the way they want with 100+ payment modes including Credit/Debit card, Net-banking, UPI, Wallets etc.
-- **Set payment plans your way**: Accept one-time and recurring payments on WordPress via a single plugin.
+- **Set payment plans your way**: Accept one-time and recurring payments on WordPress via a single WordPress payment gateway plugin.
 Read more about Subscription Buttons [here](https://razorpay.com/docs/payment-button/subscription-buttons/)
 - **Automated Receipts**: Send automated payment receipts and 80G receipts to your customers
-- **Powerful Dashboard**: Make data-driven business decisions using insights from reports available on our easy-to-understand analytics dashboard
+- **Powerful Dashboard**: Make data-driven business decisions using insights from reports available on our easy-to-understand dashboard
 - **Create it your way**: Customize your payment buttons to reflect your brand colours and design
 - **Database that can be recorded on Razorpay Dashboard:**: Collect information important to your business by adding and modifying fields on the checkout
 - **Pricing fields options**: List multiple products, or allow customers to choose the amount they want to pay